 The Show-Me Careers program is designed to expose students to great career opportunities by bringing influential middle school and high school educators, counselors and administrators into advanced manufacturing, technology, health care and other targeted job sites where employers have identified worker shortages and a need to develop a career pipeline for area youth.
 The initiative assists educators in producing lesson plans that expose youth to career opportunities in the Columbia area.

-For more information or to find out how your business can become involved in Show-Me Careers, please contact Vice President of Workforce Development Mark Bauer at (573) 817-9115.
+Planning is now underway for our 2023 cohort!
+For more information or to find out how your business can become involved in Show-Me Careers, please contact Vice President of Workforce Development Chad Massman at (573) 817-9115.

 Workforce Development Division Origin

 The Columbia Chamber of Commerce’s Workforce Development Division had its inception in late 2019 after the 2019 Leadership Visit to Tuscaloosa, AL. During the trip, the visiting delegation was exposed to an impactful workforce development program which has served as an inspiration for the Chamber’s Workforce Development division.

 The division conducted its first committee meeting in January 2021.
 In May 2021, a full-time staff person joined the Chamber team to assist the division’s mission.

 Workforce Development Divison Goals

 - Determine current and future work needs from the business community

 - Research workforce data and numbers by industry and individuals